vbuterin/blog/posts/futures1.md

 Today, a block finalizes if 67% of stakers support it.
 There is an argument that this is overly aggressive.
 There has been only one (very brief) finality failure in all of Ethereum’s history.
 If this percentage is increased, eg. to 80%, then the added number of non-finality periods will be relatively low, but Ethereum would gain security properties: in particular, many **more contentious situations will result in temporary stopping of finality**.
 This seems a much healthier situation than “the wrong side” getting an instant victory, both when the wrong side is an attacker, and when it’s a client that has a bug.

 This also gives an answer to the question “what is the point of solo stakers”?
 Today, most stakers are already staking through pools, and it seems _very_ unlikely to get solo stakers up to 51% of staked ETH.
 However, getting solo stakers up to a _quorum-blocking minority_, especially if the quorum is 80% (so a quorum-blocking minority would only need 21%) seems potentially achievable if we work hard at it.
 As long as solo stakers do not go along with a 51% attack (whether finality-reversion or censorship), such an attack would not get a “clean victory”, and solo stakers would be motivated to help organize a minority soft fork.

+Note that there are interactions between quorum thresholds and the Orbit mechanism: if we end up using Orbit, then what exactly "21% of stakers" means will become a more complicated question, and will depend in part on the distribution of validators.

 ### Quantum-resistance